Leo Jud: After the Second War of Kappel

 After the disaster of the Second War of Kappel in October 1531, which resulted in Zwingli's death at the hands of the Catholic forces, the backlash against Zwingli's followers was enormous.
 Gangs rampaged through Zürich, looking to lynch those associated with Zwingli, who was generally held responsible for the debacle at Kappel.

 Jud's friends begged him to dress in women's clothing and hide, but instead he continued to boldly preach in Zürich, referring to Kappel as God's judgment, not for abandoning the Catholic faith, but for not carrying reform far enough.

-Hans Escher, who had led the evangelical forces but loathed Zwingli, swore he'd kill Jud upon his return.
+Hans Escher, who had led the evangelical forces but loathed Zwingli, swore that he would kill Jud upon his return.
 A negotiation team was sent to meet the returning army and was able to procure a promise of peace before the army entered the city.
 Not long after though, forces from Schwyz set up outside Zürich, leading men such as Jud and Oswald Myconius to prepare for the worst.
 However, the army moved on, deciding not to attack Zürich.

 Following Zwingli's death, Jud went into a depression that prevented him from taking any leadership positions in the church.
 In addition, as a foreigner he was viewed with high suspicion at that time, following what the "foreigner" Zwingli had led Zürich into at Kappel.
 Instead of Jud, Bullinger was elected to replace Zwingli on 9 December, and he took up his post the following month.

 In addition to this period of depression, some of Jud's theological and ecclesiastical views changed drastically, albeit temporarily, after falling under the influence of Caspar Schwenckfeld, a German spiritualist, and to a lesser extent Johannes Oecolampadius.
 He abandoned Zwinglian thought regarding the magistrates and began to see all magistrates as opposed to the church; he also rejected infant baptism and a corporate emphasis on the church.
 In 1532, Jud was involved in preparation of Justification by Faith of Michael Weiß, a preacher of the Bohemian Brethren.
 Bullinger was alarmed by Jud's association with the Brethren and tried to persuade him to avoid them.

 Between 1533 and 1534, correspondence between Jud and Schwenckfeld was high.
 However, in December 1534 Jud made his way back to the Reformed camp and reconciled with Bullinger.